 2. Bissell Symphony

 The Symphony is a vacuum/steam mop hybrid.
 It’s a quick, simple way to get your prep work and deep cleaning done in one swoop!
-Plus, at around $180, it doesn’t cost much more than a regular steam mop.
+Plus, it doesn’t cost much more than a regular steam mop.

 Not only does it double as a steam mop and vacuum cleaner, but it can do double duty at the same time!
 This machine uses a combined cleaning head with a vacuum in front, and a steam mop in back.